-What Are Grid Constraints and Peak Load Shaving – and Why Do They Matter?
+What Are Grid Constraints and Peak Load Shaving?

 Grid constraints refer to the limited capacity of the local electricity network to support the energy load of proposed new developments.
 In practical terms, this means that a new housing site may be told it can’t connect to the grid without costly reinforcements or delays.